 What we don’t: Overbuilt for day hikes on well-maintained trails.

 We used to rank Scarpa’s Zodiac Plus GTX (below) high on this list, but the Rush TRK GTX wins out in most categories.
-The Rush is noticeably more supple than the Zodiac and features a roomy toe box (promoting great out-of-the-box and all-day comfort), offers softer cushioning underfoot, and is $100 cheaper to boot.
+The Rush is noticeably more supple than the Zodiac, features a roomy toe box that promotes great out-of-the-box and all-day comfort, and offers softer cushioning underfoot—all for a substantial $100 less.
 For all but the most aggressive mountain terrain, it’s by far the more approachable design.
 That said, the Rush is still overbuilt for easy trails, especially compared to many of the lightweight designs here.
-But if you’re headed above treeline with a heavy pack, the Rush TRK GTX is well worth a look.
-For those sticking to more gentle terrain, check out Scarpa’s lighter and nimbler Rush Mid 2 GTX...
+For those sticking to more gentle terrain, check out Scarpa’s lighter and nimbler Rush Mid 2 GTX.
+Otherwise, if you’re headed above treeline with a heavy pack, the Rush TRK GTX is well worth a look...
 Read in-depth review

 See the Men's Scarpa Rush TRK GTX See the Women's Scarpa Rush TRK GTX

-La Sportive Nucleo High II GTX hiking bootCategory: Light/midweight
+La Sportiva Nucleo High II GTX Hiking BootsCategory: Light/midweight

 Weight: 2 lb.
 1.6 oz.